 BDAQ is at the forefront of aligning all Australian building designers nationally through the National Association of Building Designers (NABD), enhancing public recognition of building designers at local, state and national levels.

-The mission of the BDAQ is to promote the pursuit of excellence and integrity within the building design profession and to support and promote building designers in Queensland working within a local, national and international context.
-BDAQ also endeavors to guide building designers to a position of respect and dignity in the built environment industry.
+The mission of the BDAQ is to promote the pursuit of excellence and integrity within the building design profession and to support and promote Building Designers in Queensland working within a local, national and international context.
+BDAQ also endeavours to guide Building Designers to a position of respect and dignity in the built environment industry.